Table of Contents Show

 3. He also struggled against the dowry and other unnecessary expenses at marriage.

 4. He tried to abolish the mourning of death for more than three days as it was against Islamic teachings.

 5. He advised the Muslims to work for lawful earning and to avoid (Usury) interest on loans.

 6. He also worked against the unjust distribution of wealth.

 7. He preached simplicity.

-Madrassa Rahimia and other institutions founded by him imparted education in the light of his works.
-A bunch of religious-nationalist was prepared by these schools who interpreted Islam according to his doctrines.
-Shah Abdul Aziz, the eldest son of Shah Wali Ullah led these religious nationalists to wage Jihad for the liberation of Muslim India and ultimately to build an edifice for a Caliph state on the principles of Islam as described by Shah Wali Ullah’s doctrines.
+Madrassa Rahimia and other institutions he founded imparted education in the light of his works.
+These schools prepared a bunch of religious-nationalist who interpreted Islam according to his doctrines.
+Shah Abdul Aziz, the eldest son of Shah Wali Ullah, led these religious nationalists to wage Jihad for the liberation of Muslim India and ultimately to build an edifice for a Caliph state on the principles of Islam as described by Shah Wali Ullah’s doctrines.

-Conclusion: In short Imam-ul-Hind Hazrat Shah Wali Ullah, a great saint, scholar and reformer are one of those great personalities of Islam who, with his dedicated services had brought the Muslim society together on the stable foundations.
-He continued the work of Hazrat Mujadid Alf Sani and struggled for the religious, cultural political and social revival of the Muslims.
+In short Imam-ul-Hind Hazrat Shah Wali Ullah, a great saint, scholar and reformer, is one of those great personalities of Islam who, with his dedicated services, had brought the Muslim society together on a stable foundation.
+He continued the work of Hazrat Mujadid Alf Sani and struggled for the Muslims’ religious, cultural, political and social revival.